-How you’ll be able run Legion Timewalking dungeons and the Mage Tower starting December 7
+How to run Legion Timewalking dungeons and the Mage Tower, now live

-The first Legion timewalking event will begin on December 7 and run for two weeks, through December 20.
+The first Legion timewalking event will begin on December 7 and run for a full month, through January 4.
 After that, Legion timewalking occur every 18 weeks, and last only one week at a time.